Hot off the heels of a Barcelona girls’ trip, I boarded a plane to San Francisco. The ultimate destination: Napa Valley.

 You can stomp grapes at Sterling Vineyards in Napa Valley!

 The juice and its antioxidants are fantastic for the skin!
-My feet were so soft (and this claim is validated by winery staff).
-Stompers step on to a t-shirt straight out of the barrel to take home a souvenir grape-y footprint.
+My feet were so soft (and winery staff validate this claim).
+Stompers step on a T-shirt straight out of the barrel to take home a souvenir grape-y footprint.

 Dinner at Rutherford House

-All of this before cooking dinner with celebrity chef, restauranteur and Chef Spokesperson for Diageo Wines (Sterling Vineyards’ parent company), Joey Altman, who taught us a thing or two in the kitchen.
+This was all before cooking dinner with celebrity chef, restauranteur, and Chef Spokesperson for Diageo Wines (Sterling Vineyards’ parent company) Joey Altman, who taught us a thing or two in the kitchen.
 I love that he always cooks with wine.
-And, he taught us little tips here and there that make cooking that much easier.
-I had no idea that I’d been cutting corn off the cob wrong for all of these years (cut with the cob vertically).
+He also taught us little tips here and there that make cooking that much easier.
+I had no idea I’d been cutting corn off the cob wrong for all these years (cut with the cob vertically).

-Seriously, we helped make a multi-course dinner that involved lobster risotto on corn sauce, duck on a butternut squash puree and more paired with a variety of Sterling Vineyard wines.
-It was fantastic and I forgot to take the menu otherwise I’d dive into more specifics.
-Note the number of wine glasses that are surrounding our plates.
+Seriously, we helped make a multi-course dinner that involved lobster risotto on corn sauce, duck on a butternut squash puree, and more, paired with a variety of Sterling Vineyard wines.
+It was fantastic, and I forgot to take the menu; otherwise, I’d dive into more specifics.
+Note the number of wine glasses surrounding our plates.

-The next day, we woke up and headed off to the airport excited for what our partnership with Sterling Vineyards will bring over the coming months.
+The next day, we woke up and headed off to the airport, excited about what our partnership with Sterling Vineyards would bring over the coming months.

 Takeaways